Chapter 5101:6-8 Administrative Appeal

 Prior Effective Dates: 07/01/1976, 07/01/1979, 06/01/1980, 06/02/1980, 09/19/1980, 10/01/1981, 05/01/1982, 05/02/1982, 10/01/1982, 07/01/1983, 11/01/1983 (Temp.), 01/01/1984, 10/01/1984 (Emer.), 10/03/1984 (Emer.), 02/01/1985 (Emer.), 05/02/1985, 10/01/1985, 04/01/1987, 07/01/1988 (Emer.), 09/01/1988, 10/14/1988 (Emer.), 12/22/1988, 07/01/1991, 10/01/1991, 06/01/1993, 06/01/1997, 10/01/1997 (Emer.), 12/30/1997, 05/15/1999, 05/01/2000, 06/01/2003, 09/01/2008, 02/28/2014, 07/25/2016

-(A) Any county agency that disagrees with a state hearing decision, to which it was a party, may request that the decision be reviewed by the bureau of state hearings, through a process similar to the administrative appeal process described in rule 5101:6-8-01 of the Administrative Code.
+(A) Any local agency that disagrees with a state hearing decision, to which it was a party, may request that the decision be reviewed by the bureau of state hearings, through a process similar to the administrative appeal process described in rule 5101:6-8-01 of the Administrative Code.

-(2) The request must include the reason why the director would like the decision reviewed.
+(2) The request shall include the reason why the director would like the decision reviewed.
 A decision will be reviewed if the director asserts the decision relies on an incorrect application of the law or rule.

 (B) The medical determination units identified in rule 5101:6-6-01 of the Administrative Code, may also request county review of a state hearing decision to which they are a party by following the procedures outlined in paragraph (A) of this rule.
-The written request, either in hard copy or via e-mail however, must be submitted by the chief of the bureau that retains administrative responsibility for that unit.
+The written request, either in hard copy or via e-mail however, shall be submitted by the chief of the bureau that retains administrative responsibility for that unit.

 (C) State hearings shall maintain a library of all county review decisions.
 The decisions shall be available for public inspection and copying, subject to applicable disclosure safeguards.